JosephBarkate/jBarkWebsite/README.md

 Personal Development site used by Joseph Barkate

-The original version of the starter is preserved as the branch `gatsby-v1`.

 ## Features:

 - Easy editable content in **Markdown** files (posts, pages and parts)